umarhassan-mitodl/11.384-spring-2018/content/pages/syllabus.md

 ### Spring: Report Writing

 The final portion of the Practicum concludes with a group report-writing session during the last week of IAP for which all students must be present.
 The students will produce a Research Agenda for the coming year.
-Prior Research Agenda can be accessed at the [Malaysia Sustainable Cities Practicum](https://malaysiacities.mit.edu/researchagenda) website.
+Prior Research Agenda can be accessed at the {{% resource_link "9f02d1db-2515-40e9-859c-e1c249758f8d" "Malaysia Sustainable Cities Practicum" %}} website.